lusakasa/port-disconnect-bug-firefox/README.md

+**Tested on Mac OSX with Firefox 53.0.3 and Firefox Nightly 55.0a1**

-This demonstrates how chrome and firefox differ in the weay they dispatch chrome.runtime.port.onDisconnect.
+This demonstrates how chrome and firefox differ in the way they dispatch chrome.runtime.port.onDisconnect.

 * Chrome dispatches port.onDisconnect on EVERY page navigation